What is gonorrhea?

 If treated in time, gonorrhea causes no lasting concerns.
 Untreated gonorrhea can lead to complications as the infection spreads to other areas of the body.

-In women, complications may include difficulty getting pregnant, ectopic or tubal pregnancy or pelvic inflammatory disease (PID).
-See HealthLinkBC File #08c Pelvic inflammatory disease (PID) for more information.
+Complications may include difficulty getting pregnant, ectopic or tubal pregnancy or Pelvic Inflammatory Disease (PID).
+Visit HealthLinkBC File #08c Pelvic inflammatory disease (PID) for more information.

-In both men and women, if left untreated, gonorrhea may cause sexually-acquired reactive arthritis which includes skin, eye and joint problems.
+If left untreated, gonorrhea may cause sexually acquired reactive arthritis which includes skin, eye and joint problems.
 It is also associated with a higher chance of getting or passing HIV.

 What is the treatment?

 Gonorrhea is treated with antibiotics.
 It is important to follow your treatment instructions carefully.
-If you were given pills finish all of them.
+If you are given pills, finish all of them.
 Sexual partners from the last 2 months need to be tested and treated.
 If you have not had a sexual partner in the last 2 months, then your last sexual partner will need to be tested and treated.
-It takes time for the infection to clear from the body, so it is important that you do not have any oral, vaginal or anal sex for 7 days after you and your partner(s) start the antibiotic treatment.
+It takes time for the infection to clear from the body.
+It is important that you do not have any oral, vaginal or anal sex (even with a condom) for 7 days after you and your partner(s) start the antibiotic treatment.

-If you or your sexual partner(s) do not finish the treatment, miss pills or have unprotected sex before you have finished all of the medication, there is a chance that the infection will stay in your body or may be passed back to you or your sexual partner(s) and cause health problems later.
-If this happens, talk with your health care provider who will help you to decide if you or your partners need more treatment.
+Ensure you and your sexual partner(s) finish your treatments.
+If you miss pills, experience vomiting after taking medication or have unprotected sex before you have finished all of the medication, there is a chance that the infection will stay in your body.
+It may also be passed back to you or your sexual partner(s) and cause health problems later.
+If this happens, talk with your health care provider who will help you determine if you or your partner(s) need more treatment.

-Because re-infection is common, a follow-up test is recommended 6 months after treatment.
-If you are pregnant and/or breastfeeding, you should have a follow-up test 3 to 4 weeks after completing treatment.
+You should take a follow-up test after 6 months as re-infection is common.
+If you are pregnant, or breastfeeding or chestfeeding, you should have a follow-up test 3 to 4 weeks after completing treatment.

 Will my birth control work if I am taking antibiotics?

-There is very little evidence to show that antibiotics make hormonal forms of birth control not work very well.
-Examples of hormonal birth control include the pill, the patch, the ring, or the shot.
+There is very little evidence to show that antibiotics make hormonal forms of birth control work less effectively.
+Examples of hormonal birth control include the pill, the patch, the ring and the shot.
 If you are being treated with antibiotics, it is important to keep using your birth control as you normally would.
-If you have concerns, use condoms until your next period comes after completing the antibiotics, or speak to your health care provider for more information.
+If you have concerns, use condoms until your next period starts after completing the antibiotics.
+Speak to your health care provider for more information.

 How can I reduce my chance of getting a sexually transmitted infection (STI)?